Syed-Moinuddin2025/SQL-Full-Course-for-Beginners/README.md

 ---

 ## ✅ License

-This project is for educational purposes only.
+### This project is intended for educational purposes only.
+### Feel free to fork it, explore the code, and build upon it as you learn.

 ---

-Happy Learning! 🚀
+## Happy Learning! 🚀